Marllon-Freitas/MAGE2D/README.md

 - **Texture Loading**: Load and create Direct3D 11 runtime textures from WIC images.
 - **Image Handling**: Load and manage images as textures in the game engine.
 - **Sprite Management**: Create and manipulate 2D sprites.
+- **Object Management**: Create and manage game objects with position and movement capabilities.

 ## License